MLA Block Quotes – Formatting Explained (8th Edition)

 Shortening MLA Block Quotes

 You can abbreviate MLA block quotes by adding ellipses (…) to denote that some material has been omitted.
 If you condense a quote like this, ensure that you do not alter the author’s original intent or omit crucial context.
+If you wish to omit a line of poetry, you can denote this with a line of periods roughly the same length as the line.

 Example